graemetlloyd/ProjectWhalehead/Outline.md

 However, it is also not reasonable for researchers to examine every single tree in a posterior sample.
 How can a researcher draw reasonable conclusions from their posterior sample?
 Over the past five years, modern and open-source treespace visualization software has become available.
-As demonstrated in Fig. 3 (treespace, I guess?), treespace visualizations show the distance between trees in the sample, and enable researchers to color points by other factors (formally generating so-called tree "landscapes"; St John 2017).
+As demonstrated in Fig. 1c (a treespace plot made from the posterior sample estimated from the Yates (2003) dataset), treespace visualizations show the distance between trees in the sample, and enable researchers to color points by other factors (formally generating so-called tree "landscapes"; St John 2017).
-As can be seen in Fig. 3, both the Bayesian and parsimony analyses predominantly sampled two islands of tree space.
+As can be seen in Fig. 1c, both the Bayesian and parsimony analyses predominantly sampled two islands of tree space.
 The points in this graphic show that topologically similar trees can have wildly different Minimum Implied Gap scores.
 For this dataset, it does not appear that certain regions of treespace produce better stratigraphic congruence.
-This is in contrast to Fig. 4 (maybe Demar_2013), in which some areas of treespace clearly contain trees that have better fit to the stratigraphic record.
+This is in contrast to Fig. 2c (a treespace plot made from the posterior sample estimated from the Demar (2013) dataset), in which some areas of treespace clearly contain trees that have better fit to the stratigraphic record.

 ## Stratigraphic Congruence and optimality criterion

 Which analytical method produces better stratigraphic congruences is an all together murkier question when the fullness of the posterior sample is considered.
 A table of averages for Yates (2003) and Demar (2013) is provided on Table Two.
 As can be seen on this table for both the Demar (2013) and Yates (2003) datasets, some average metrics are better for the Bayesian posterior sample, some for the set of most parsimonious trees.
 Overall, 54 of 128 datasets had lower average SCI using Bayesian methods (Table S1).
 [So this section is I guess a somewhat random accounting of the strat congruence metrics.
 The "big four" are probably SCI, MSM, RCI and GER.
 I dislike SCI as it treats the data as discrete rather than continuous so all gaps are "equal" when really they aren't.
-The other three are all just driven by MIG and so this would be my preferred metric, even though it isn't strictly a metric.]
+The other three are all just driven by MIG and so this would be my preferred metric, even though it isn't strictly a metric.][#AMW: can you write this in to the discussion?
+You know SC metrics much better than I]
 36 had better SCI values under parsimony, and in 38 datasets the values were identical.
 On the other hand, for the RCI, 62 datasets had better average scores under parsimony.